How to Take Employee Onboarding Process to the Next Level

 - Identify if they need any additional training

-Etsy’s onboarding process is designed to help new hires learn about the organization and foster a strong bond with their coworkers by rotating the new employees through every team in the organization.
+Etsy’s employee onboarding process is designed to help new hires learn about the organization and foster a strong bond with their coworkers by rotating the new employees through every team in the organization.

 “You come in, spend a week with the team who hired you and then spend the next four to six weeks out on rotation with other teams.”
 Kellan Elliott-McCrea, CTO, Etsy.

-Automating the Employee Onboarding Checklist
+Automating the Employee Onboarding Process

 Onboarding is a human-centric process that demands a lot of time and energy, and technology goes a long way in facilitating it.
 Manual and repetitive tasks involved in the process can be automated to improve the experience and relieve stress for both employees and HR leaders alike.